Reading time: 11 minutes

 Source: SIS Act

-If you have more than $1.6 million in super, you can leave the balance in your accumulation account or take it out of super entirely.
-You can keep an accumulation account open as long as you like, even if you have retired.
+If you have more than $1.9 million in super, or just don’t want to use your whole balance as a lump sum or pension, you can leave the balance in your accumulation account.
+You can keep an accumulation account open for as long as you like, even if you have retired.

-Once you start a super pension you can’t contribute more money to it unless you stop the pension (called a commutation) and start it again with additional savings up to a maximum pension account balance of $1.6 million.
+Once you start a super pension you can’t contribute more money to it unless you stop the pension (called a commutation) and start it again with additional savings.
+Alternatively, you can start a second pension but the total amount you use to start income streams must be within your transfer balance cap.

-If you die before all your super is withdrawn, your super fund pays a death benefit to your dependents, other nominated beneficiaries or your estate.
+If you die before all your super is withdrawn, your super fund pays a death benefit to your dependents or your estate.
 Death benefits include the balance of your super account plus an insurance benefit if you have been paying life insurance premiums from within your fund.

-- A non-binding nomination acts as a guide to your fund’s trustees but it can be overturned in some circumstances.
+- A non-binding nomination acts as a guide for your fund’s trustees but it can be overturned.